ooc/middleearth/drafts/ORC Purpose and Guidelines.md

 We (the ooc community) intend ORCs to be the primary mechanisms for proposing new features, for collecting community input on an issue, and for documenting the design decisions that have gone into ORC, as well as the invasion of Middle Earth.
 The ORC author is responsible for building consensus within the community and documenting dissenting opinions.

-ORCs are stored in a git repository on GitHub, so that any new members to the ooc community may see the history of ORCs.
+ORCs are stored in a git repository on github, so that any new members to the ooc community may see the history of ORCs.

 ORC Types